cardboard-iguana/cardboard-iguana.com/notes/find-and-replace-a-single-line-in-a-large-text-file.md

 The `p` command prints matching lines, and the `q` command causes sed to quit after the first match.

-You can’t use `q` if you want to print a block of lines, so you’ll just need to `^C` after the output is printed so that sed doesn’t keep needlessly reading the file.
+You can't use `q` if you want to print a block of lines, so you'll just need to `^C` after the output is printed so that sed doesn't keep needlessly reading the file.

 ```bash
 sed -n "${START_LINE},${END_LINE}p" $FILE
 ```

-If you want to replace a single line, you can use a similar trick (once you’ve identified the line number):
+If you want to replace a single line, you can use a similar trick (once you've identified the line number):

 ```bash
 sed -i "${LINE_NUMBER}s/.*/${REPLACEMENT_TEXT}/" $FILE
 ```

 It may be advisable to use single quote here, rather than double quotes + variable substitution, to prevent shell weirdness.
-Unfortunately, there’s really no way to tell when this command has finished (except to let it work through the whole file).
+Unfortunately, there's really no way to tell when this command has finished (except to let it work through the whole file).

 ## References